antoniorodr/memo/README.md

 ## :dart: About

-**Memo** is a simple command-line interface (CLI) tool for managing your Apple Notes (and eventually Apple Reminders).
+**Memo** is a simple command-line interface (CLI) tool for managing your Apple Notes and Apple Reminders.
 It’s written in Python and aims to offer a fast, keyboard-driven way to create, search, and organize notes and reminders straight from your terminal.

 ## :computer: Demo